matfantinel/fantinel.dev/cms/articles/2021-09-08-blog-development-sveltekit.md

 ## Progressive Enhancement

-One of the concepts that really caught my eye with Svelte is the idea of Progressive Enhancement: ///making sure your app runs for everyone, and making it progressively more featureful if the user's device supports it///.
+One of the concepts that really caught my eye with Svelte is the idea of Progressive Enhancement: ==making sure your app runs for everyone, and making it progressively more featureful if the user's device supports it==.
 My website is a pretty simple project, but still there are instances of this:

 If there's no JavaScript, the website uses the browser's native navigation API.
 Which means you can navigate between pages normally without any client-side code. _However_, if JavaScript is available, a client-side router will be used to make the transition between pages smoother and faster.
 This means that even if the user's device doesn't support JS for any reason, the site will still be completely functional.

-> !!! info
+> [!info]
 > We tend to think of JavaScript being disabled as a user choice, but that is usually not the case.
 Think of someone using their phone on a weak 3G connection that fails to load the .js files, or someone in the subway that lost signal while loading the page.
 It happens often and being able to show your content even in these conditions is a great way of not losing a visitor.

 And you know what I had to do to support this? _Nothing_.
 Just using `<a>` elements is enough, as SvelteKit will intercept those if needed (JS enabled), or simply leave it to the browser otherwise.